trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     ota:

 This section is pretty important.
-It allows `Over-the-Air Updates <https://esphome.io/components/ota/>`__.
+It allows :doc:`Over-the-Air Updates </components/ota/index>`.
 Unless you want to make a physical connection to the device every time you want to update it, you should keep this section.

 Unfortunately, it's incomplete.
 As of 2024.6.0, ESPHome has changed the way OTA updates are specified.